 What Are Normal A1C Levels?

-Before we dive into the different reasons you A1C levels might be elevated, let's first take a look at what is considered a normal A1C range and what's considered to be too high.
+You might be wondering what is considered a normal A1C range for non-diabetic adults and what's considered to be too high.
+According to the Centers for Disease Control and Prevention:

-As you review your A1C levels with your doctor, it’s good to consider what other variables may be impacting these numbers.
-For example, the U.S. National Library of Medicine found that adults without a history of diabetes often have A1C levels at six percent or greater.
+Did you know…?
+A study by the U.S. National Library of Medicine found that adults without a history of diabetes often have A1C levels at 6% or greater.

 Can You Have High A1C Without Diabetes?

-Now that you’re familiar with the A1C test and normal A1C levels, let’s explore seven reasons why A1C may be high in people who do not have diabetes.
+Now that you’re familiar with the A1C test and normal A1C levels, let’s explore seven possible reasons why A1C may be high in people who do not have diabetes.

 From vitamin deficiency to certain medical conditions, there are many factors that might lead to a high A1C result.
 Here are seven of the most common reasons.